terraform-ibm-modules/terraform-ibm-kms-all-inclusive/solutions/standard/DA-keys.md

 to configure additional key rings and keys.
 This is achieved by entering edit mode for the project configuration and selecting the `Configure` pane and the `optional` tab.

-For the keys property the supporting information is "A list of objects which contain the key ring name, a flag indicating if this key ring already exists, and a flag to enable force deletion of the key ring.
-In addition, this object contains a list of keys with all of the information on the keys to be created in that key ring."
+In the configuration, specify the name of the key ring, whether the key ring exists, and whether to force the deletion of the key.
+The object also contains a list of keys with all the information about the keys that you want to create in that key ring.

-To enter a custom value use the edit action to open the `Edit Array` pane.
-KMS Key Ring and Key configurations are added to the array here.
+To enter a custom value, use the edit action to open the "Edit Array" panel.
+Add the KMS key ring and key configurations to the array here.
 The following example includes all the configuration options for two key rings.
 One ring contains two keys.

     [